ChengFeng233/ELTLM-Bench/README.md

 ## Release
 - [April 15, 2026] ELTLM-Bench is realesed.
 - [April 07, 2026] ELTLM-Bench is accepted by ACL 2026 Findings.
-## Test set
+## Data download
-Our test set has been provided in the file directory, located at `test.json`.
+Our data has been released on Hugging face [ELTLM-Bench](https://huggingface.co/datasets/Chengfeng233/ELTLM-Bench).
 We have provided all the questions and standard answers.

 Access Requirement:

 Due to ethical concerns, users and developers must obtain the [PhysioNet Credentialed Health Data License 1.5.0.](https://physionet.org/content/mimic-cxr/view-license/2.1.0/)

 To access MIMIC-CXR, please click on [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.1.0/)
 ## Citation
 If you think our work has been helpful to you, please cite our article.
 This is extremely important for us!
 Thank you again!